bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_BoreholeTestSPT/Documentation.md

-Properties for borehole SPT tests.
+Properties for results of Standard Penetrometer Tests (SPTs).